-- A Bachelor of Arts or Science (or equivalent degree) from a regionally accredited college or university. - A minimum 3.0 grade point average (GPA) on a 4.0 scale on all previous college work. - A qualifying score on the Graduate Admissions Test (GMAT) - Northwest University's Institutional Code is #4541 - The GMAT is WAIVED for applicants with a master's degree or a 3.0 undergraduate GPA. - A completed application. - International students whose native language is not English must submit a minimum score of 580 (or equivalent) on the TOEFL exam as part of the application process. - Applicants without an undergraduate course in finance or accounting must take a tutorial or seminar prior to the MBA finance and accounting courses at the start of their second year.
+- A Bachelor of Arts or Science (or equivalent degree) from a regionally accredited college or university. - A minimum 3.0 grade point average (GPA) on a 4.0 scale on all previous college work. - A qualifying score on the Graduate Admissions Test (GMAT) - Northwest University's Institutional Code is #4541 - The GMAT is WAIVED for applicants with a master's degree or a 3.0 undergraduate GPA. - A completed application. - International students whose native language is not English must submit a minimum score of 580 (or equivalent) on the TOEFL exam as part of the application process. - Applicants without an undergraduate course in finance or accounting must take an online tutorial prior to their first MBA finance or accounting course at the start of their second year. - MBA students may transfer up to 9 credit hours of eligible graduate level coursework (subject to Program Director's approval) from an accredited institution towards their degree.

-Business Seminars for Non-Business Undergraduate majors
+Finance and Accounting Prerequisite for Non-Business Undergraduate majors

 All non-business undergraduate students seeking the MBA degree must demonstrate a basic understanding of marketing, management, finance, accounting, economics, and the legal environment of business.
-The requirement can be met by prior work experience or satisfactory completion of a seminar or online tutorial.
+The requirement can be met by prior work experience or satisfactory completion of an online tutorial.

-• BUSM 5001 Business Foundations Seminar
+BUSM 5001 Business Foundations Seminar